haoranyu/jellies/README.md

 ```
 import Jellies from 'jellies'

-// Some code releated to Vue...
+// Some code related to Vue...

 Vue.use(Jellies);
 ```